m-ou-se/spez/README.md

 # spez

-Specialize based on thet type of an expression.
+Macro to specialize on the type of an expression.

 This crate implements *auto(de)ref specialization*:
 A trick to do specialization in non-generic contexts on stable Rust.